Pumpkin Bread is loaded with warm spices and full of delicious pumpkin flavor. This recipe will become one of your absolute favorites!.

 - In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl with an electric mixer, combine pumpkin, eggs, oil, water, vanilla and sugar until well blended.

-- In a large bowl, whisk together the flour, baking soda, salt, and pumpkin pie spice until well combined.
+- In a large bowl, whisk together the flour, baking soda, salt, and pumpkin pie spice until combined.

 - Stir the dry ingredients into the pumpkin mixture until just blended.
 Pour batter into the prepared pans.